The Creative Communities Fund supports and encourages arts activities within the Mackenzie District.

 The Creative Communities Scheme is a partnership between Creative New Zealand (the national arts development agency) and local councils in New Zealand.
 Each council takes responsibility for delivering the scheme in its area.
 Local decision-making is the key to the scheme: applications are considered by assessment committees with knowledge and experience of the arts in their area.

-Please ensure you click the link below and read and understand the contents of the document before completing your application.
+Please ensure you read and understand the contents of the Essential Information for Applicants document before completing your application.

 Who can apply?

 An application can be from an individual or from a group.

 Individual applicants must be New Zealand citizens or permanent residents.

 If you've previously received funding under the Creative Communities Scheme, either as an individual or as a member of a group, you must have completed a project report for the earlier project before any further applications from you will be considered.

 Can I get funding for my project?